bbmumford/Intune-Toolkit/macOS/Script - Install Bitdefender/ReadMe.md

-You will require a download link for your pakcage in bitdefender gravity zone.
+## You will require a download link for your pakcage in bitdefender gravity zone.

 ![Alt text](GravityZone_Download_Link.png)

-This will need to be instered on lines 52 & 55
+### This will need to be insterted on lines 52 & 55